mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 can usually get a bunk and a meal in any scout service installation they visit.
 Occasionally a detached scout may be assigned a small starship, though this often comes with strings attached.
-The usual requirement is to file a short ‘user report’ on every starport the ship visits for inclusion in the Scout Service files.
+The usual requirement is to file a short 'user report' on every starport the ship visits for inclusion in the Scout Service files.
 Many detached scouts return voluntarily to the service after a period doing something else.
 The detached duty office also acts as a two–way clearing house for personnel.
-It helps other agencies (Imperial and private) that want to hire or ‘borrow’ scout personnel for a particular task find someone suitable.
+It helps other agencies (Imperial and private) that want to hire or 'borrow' scout personnel for a particular task find someone suitable.
 Conversely, the detached duty office also maintains records of and pays salaries to non–scout personnel who are involved with